-Central hare-wallaby (Lagorchestes asomatus) - the Recovery Hub paper listed this as last recorded in the 1950s, but Pintupi informants interviewed by Andrew Burbidge and colleagues said it survived in the Gibson Desert until at least 1960.10
+- Central hare-wallaby (Lagorchestes asomatus) the Recovery Hub paper listed this as last recorded in the 1950s, but Pintupi informants interviewed by Andrew Burbidge and colleagues said it survived in the Gibson Desert until at least 1960.12 - Little mulgara (Dasycercus marlowi) and northern mulgara (D. woolleyae)13 - Derwent River seastar (Patiriella littoralis)14

-In a 2022 Recovery Hub paper, Stephen Garnett and 9 other experts rated the following species as likely to be extinct.
-11 We have included those rated as having at least a 70% likelihood of being extinct.
-The second rating for the 2 frogs comes from a separate Recovery Hub paper.
-12
+In a 2022 Recovery Hub paper, Stephen Garnett and 9 other experts rated the following species as likely to be extinct.15 We have included those rated as having at least a 70% likelihood of being extinct.
+The second rating for the 2 frogs comes from a separate paper.16

-- Christmas Island shrew (Crocidura trichura) (92% likelihood) - Victorian grassland earless dragon (Tympanocryptis pinguicula) (87%) - Kuchling's long-necked turtle (Chelodina kuchlingi) (70%) - Lyon's grassland striped skink (Austroablepharus barrylyoni) (77%) - Gravel-downs ctenotus (Ctenotus serotinus) (72%) - Mountain mist frog (Litoria nyakalensis) (85%, 93%) - Northern tinker frog (Taudactylus rheophilus) (86%, 90%) - Kangaroo River Macquarie perch (Macquaria sp.)
+- Christmas Island shrew (Crocidura trichura) (92% likelihood) - Kuchling's long-necked turtle (Chelodina kuchlingi) (70%) - Gravel-downs ctenotus (Ctenotus serotinus) (72%) - Mountain mist frog (Litoria nyakalensis) (85%, 93%) - Northern tinker frog (Taudactylus rheophilus) (86%, 90%) - Kangaroo River Macquarie perch (Macquaria sp.)
 (89%)

-The yellow-spotted bell frog (Litoria castanea) was also rated as likely to be extinct (74%), due mainly to chytrid fungus, but we excluded it because of doubts about its validity as a species.13
+The yellow-spotted bell frog (Litoria castanea) was also rated as likely to be extinct (74%), due mainly to chytrid fungus, but we excluded it because of doubts about its validity as a species.17